 Overview

-Due to the increased demand for our CAMHS services, which has risen rapidly since the COVID-19 pandemic, patients may experience longer than usual waiting times.
+Due to the increased demand for our CAMHS services, patients may experience longer than usual waiting times.

 We are doing all we can to reach patients on our waiting lists as quickly as possible while maintaining a good standard of care.